JasonJWilliamsNY/purple_line_dev_doc/step7.rst

     Clicking on the DNA sequence will submit that sequence for BLAST at NCBI in a separate browser tab.

-  The feature table contains two columms output by DADA2.
+  The feature table contains two columns output by DADA2.
 DADA2 (Divisive Amplicon Denoising Algorithm 2) determines what sequences are in the samples.
 DADA2 filters the sequences and identifies probable amplification or sequencing errors, filters out chimeric reads, and can